nethra-m/UniQuad/README.md

 Key Features :

-Normalized Database Design: Constructed an entity-relationship diagram (ERD) and translated it into a normalized relational database schema comprising 18 tables.
+Normalized Database Design: Constructed an entity-relationship diagram and translated it into a normalized relational database schema comprising more than 18 tables.
 Applied database normalization techniques up to the third normal form (3NF) to eliminate data redundancy and improve storage efficiency.

 Query Optimization: Optimized complex SQL queries involving joins, correlated subqueries, and nested queries to enhance data processing speed and efficiency within the MySQL database environment.